zinebelbacha/car-data-scraper/README.md

    pip install -r requirements.txt

 3. **Run the notebooks**:
-Open the `Web_Scraping.ipynb` and `preprocessing.ipynb` notebooks in Jupyter and run the cells.
+Open the `Web_Scraping.ipynb` and `Preprocessing.ipynb` notebooks in Jupyter and run the cells.

 4. **Visualize in Power BI**:
 Feel free to create your own dashboards!
 You can also check out my visualizations under `Power BI\Power BI report.pbix`.